mdgriffith/elm-markup/README.md

     My fancy cat blog article

 Welcome!
-Have you hear about /cats/?
+Have you heard about /cats/?
 They're great.

 | image "http://placekitten/200/500"
     "Here's a great picture of my cat, pookie."